-Section 14.
-(1) By December 15, 2008, Citizens Property Insurance Corporation shall transfer \$250 million to the General Revenue Fund if the combined surplus of each account as defined in s.
-627.351(6), Florida Statutes, exceeds \$1 billion.
-The board of governors of Citizens Property Insurance Corporation must make a reasonable estimate of such surplus on or after December 1, 2008, and no later than December 14, 2008, using generally accepted actuarial and accounting practices, recognizing that audited financial statements will not yet be available.
+Section 16.
+(1) By December 15, 2008, Citizens Property Insurance Corporation shall transfer \$250 million to the General Revenue Fund by transferring an amount from the Personal Lines Account and the Commercial Lines Account, as defined in s.
+627.351(6), Florida Statutes, in proportion to the surplus of each account, if the combined losses in the Personal Lines Account and the Commercial Lines Account from one or more named hurricanes in 2008 do not exceed \$750 million.
+The board of governors of Citizens Property Insurance Corporation must make a reasonable estimate of such losses on or after December 1, 2008, and no later than December 14, 2008, using generally accepted actuarial and accounting practices, recognizing that audited financial statements will not yet be available and that all losses will have not been reported or developed.